A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in Subsurface Flow: Multilevel Markov chain Monte Carlo algorithm

-At each step in Algorithm 2, there are four different outcomes, depending on whether we accept on both, one or none of the levels.
+At each step in Algorithm 2, there are two different outcomes, depending on whether we accept or reject on level~$\ell$.
 The different possibilities are given in Table \ref{tab:outcomes}.
-Observe that when we accept on level $\ell$, we {always have $\theta_{\ell,C}^{n+1} = \Theta_{\ell-1}^{n+1}$, i.e. the coarse modes are the same.
+Observe that when we accept on level~$\ell$, we have $\theta_{\ell,C}^{n+1} = \Theta_{\ell-1}^{n+1}$, i.e. the coarse modes are the same.
 If, on the other hand, we reject on level $\ell$, we crucially return to the previous state $\theta_\ell^n$ on that level, which means that the coarse modes of the two states may differ.
-They will definitely differ if we accept on level $\ell-1$ and reject on level $\ell$.
-If both proposals are rejected then it depends on the decision made at the previous state whether the coarse modes differ or not.